jitendrasuthar1998/namaste-react-notes-by-jitendra/1.Inception/part1/readme.md

 2. Using JavaScript

-Suppose you have a div with id "root".
-Using javascript, you can write "Hello World" in that div by doing this -
+Suppose you have a DIV with ID "root".
+Using JavaScript, you can write "Hello World" in that DIV by doing this -

 ```
 <script>